Our shared heritage

 Sensory rich interpretation makes richer experiences

-Developing sensory interpretation with industrial heritage is proving to be a fascinating focus for us.
+Developing sensory rich interpretation with industrial heritage is proving to be a fascinating focus for us.
 Our More than Words project is working with industrial heritage venues in Cornwall to open up stories and messages to the widest audience.
 Working with people who face the greatest barriers to visiting heritage venues is key to this.

 Heritage venues are keen for people to know more about their histories but it can be challenging to find ways of sharing information to best engage people.
 Complex, information-heavy interpretation can be inaccessible to many visitors.

 By focusing on sensory experiences, we are creating opportunities for a wider audience to engage and connect with Cornwall’s industrial past and the natural heritage which is its legacy.

 Using techniques like sensory trails and sensory stories, we are working with disabled children and adults to test and refine our ideas.

 Our aim is to encourage visitor destinations around the country to rethink interpretation and move away from heavy text towards more sensory-engaging materials.
 We will be sharing best practices from venues around the world and producing guidance on how to make interpretation more accessible and engaging.